Industruino/documentation/indio.md

 For AVR watchdogs on the 1286 and 32u4, see [here](https://industruino.com/page/wdt).

-# GSM/GPRS
-The Industruino GSM/GPRS module is based on the SIM800 and can be used with a variety of libraries.
-We recommend the [TinyGSM](https://github.com/vshymanskyy/TinyGSM) library, and you can find several code examples modified for Industruino [here](https://github.com/Industruino/democode).
-See the module's user manual for configuration options of the serial selector switches.
-If you are using an IND.I/O unit, please be aware that by default, the 'Serial' port (D0/D1) is connected to the IND.I/O's RS485 port.
-The current IND.I/O baseboards have a hardware switch to connect/disconnect the RS485 port to this Serial port (D0/D1).
-To use the 'Serial' port for RS232 or GSM, this switch should be in the upward position (away from the RS485 terminals).

-If you want to use the Adafruit FONA library, be aware that the Industruino GSM/GPRS module uses D6 as power on/off pin (it needs 1s HIGH), which is not the same as the Reset pin of the FONA library (pulled LOW for 0.1s in the library).

 # Modbus
 Modbus is a serial communications protocol popular in industry.
 It uses a Master/Slave(s) configuration, and comes in 2 types:
 * Modbus RTU: using an RS485 port, available on the Industruino IND.I/O